eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-introduction.md

 Currently, Event Espresso also comes bundled with a [customized version of WP API Basic Auth](https://github.com/eventespresso/Basic-Auth/), primarily used in our mobile apps.
 However, we do not guarantee we will continue to bundle it with Event Espresso, and so recommend 3rd party applications instead use other authentication methods.

+We also have a [tutorial on setting up a demo REST API client application to work with OAuth](https://github.com/eventespresso/event-espresso-core/blob/master/docs/T--Tutorials/using-oauth-client-with-wp-api-oauth.md).

 If your application needs to write or delete EE4 data, or if it needs to read data that's normally not publicly-available, you'll need to authenticate (read our [google doc on permissions](https://docs.google.com/spreadsheets/d/1WWfMrmHaA-5LW468GnrgvNX1cQFOvKYq6jj61681GEE/edit?usp=sharing) for more info).

 ## Endpoint Discovery